lkbayne/modeling_fall25/Project/readme.md

 - Visualize changes with maps and a short movie showing nutrient differences over time.

 ## Expected Outcome
-This study will help quantify how reduced upwelling and ocean warming may alter nutrient supply and increase the potential for harmful algal blooms in Monterey Bay.
+This study will help quantify how reduced upwelling may alter nutrient supply and increase the potential for harmful algal blooms in Monterey Bay.